Are you looking for some crazy, interesting, and little-known facts about the wonderful art of music? Then look no further!

 Studies show that music around 60 BPM (beats per minute) or slower is proven to be an effective way to help your body hit its internal snooze button.

-A child’s stress hormone is reduced and replaced with oxytocin (the love hormone) when they hear their mother’s singing voice, whether it's good or bad.
+A child’s stress hormone is reduced and replaced with oxytocin (the love hormone) when they hear their mother’s singing voice, whether good or bad.

 Studies show that people often prefer their right ear to receive verbal communication most effectively, while their left ear can pick up more non-social and musical cues.